Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Methodology

-We selected eight popular websites grouped into four categories: \begin{enumerate} \item Shopping: ebay.fr, amazon.fr; \item Booking: hotels.com, booking.com; \item Directions: google.com/maps, bing.com/maps; and \item News: dr.dk, tv2.dk \end{enumerate} For each category, we defined realistic user flows that mimic everyday usage—searching for a product, reserving a hotel room, generating a route, or reading a news article—so that equivalent functionality was tested across services.
+For each category, we defined realistic user flows that mimic everyday use—searching for a product, reserving a hotel room, planning a route, or reading a news article—so that equivalent functionality was tested across services.
 Streaming and other parameter-dependent services were deliberately excluded to ensure comparability of interaction length and structure.